giodamelio/lab-16-authentication/README.md

 * create a package.json that lists all dependencies and developer dependencies
 * include an .eslintrc
 * include a .gitignore
+ * **add the string `db` to a new line in your gitignore file so that you dont include the db directory monogd is storeing its files in!**
 * create a gulpfile
  * have a lint task for running eslint
  * have a test task for running mocha